Hlekane/pc_sales_data_warehouse_design/README.md

 ![SQL Server](https://img.shields.io/badge/SQL%20Server-T--SQL-blue)
 ![License](https://img.shields.io/badge/License-MIT-green)

 A data engineering project focused on building a solid and scalable ETL pipeline for a PC sales business.
-The project is being developed incrementally — currently at the staging phase, which forms the foundation of any reliable data pipeline.
+The project is being developed incrementally.
+It is currently at the staging phase, which forms the foundation of any reliable data pipeline.

 ---

 ## 📌 Overview

 This project is a hands-on learning journey through the core disciplines of data engineering.
-The current focus is the **data landing and staging layer** — the critical first step in building a pipeline that is clean, auditable, and scalable.
+The current focus is the **data landing and staging layer**, the critical first step in building a pipeline that is clean, auditable, and scalable.

 The staging layer is where raw source data lands before anything else happens to it.
-Getting this right matters: a well-structured staging layer protects the integrity of everything downstream, from validation through to the final dimensional model.
+Getting this right matters because a well-structured staging layer protects the integrity of everything downstream, from validation through to the final dimensional model.

 The transformation and extraction layers will be built out as the project progresses.